 What’s the difference between Hibachi and Teppanyaki?

 These two are frequently confused.
 Teppenyaki is a type of grilling that employs a teppan, a metal grill plate with a flat, solid surface.
-Teppans are commonly used for cooking stir-fries and are typically heated by propane.
+Teppan is commonly used for cooking stir-fries and is typically heated by propane.

 Hibachi grills have an open grate (or sometimes metal bars) that exposes the meat or vegetables cooking on it to the direct heat and flame of the charcoal underneath.

 Teppanyaki and Hibachi are terms used to describe Japanese restaurants that grill meals tableside, giving customers an up-close-and-personal experience as they watch their dinner being prepared.

 Bonus (terminology guide):

 Here are a few Japanese phrases that have already appeared in this tutorial.
 You may have mixed some of them up in the past, but not any longer!

 - Hibachi – fire bowl (in Japan); tiny Japanese charcoal grill (outside Japan); also, a style of cooking with a konro or shichirin